sandhyaparna/Data-Science/Reinforcement Learning.md

 Dynamic Learning <br/>

-Learning from interaction is the foundational underlying concept for all theories of learning and intelligence. <br/>
+Learning from interaction is the foundational underlying concept for all theories of learning and intelligence.
+Reinforcement learning occurs when algorithms learn based on external feedback given either by a thinking entity, or the environment.
+This approach is analogous to teaching dogs to sit or jump. <br/>